Front porch molding – Image taken by R&R in 2015

 City Directories and History: The Brownlee – Kennedy home is one of the oldest in Due West and began as a simple log dwelling.

 (ca. 1800): Two-story, rectangular,weather boarded house with gable roof.
 Recessed,two-story porch is supported by six stuccoed pillars.
 Central single doorway has sidelights with a decorative surround and comer blocks.
-Second story has a central, single entrance doorway with sidelights opening onto a small cantilever balcony with a decorative railing, modeled after the “Lindsay style.” *** (This style appears to have been one adopted by local contractor – James Lindsay in the mid 19th century.
-Mr. Lindsay was recorded as a farmer-contractor in the census of 1850, age 47.
-The porch style was also very popular with Laurens Co., contractor Mr. Badgett, most likely having come from a popular pattern book on house styles.)
+Second story has a central, single entrance doorway with sidelights opening on to a small cantilever balcony with a decorative railing, modeled after the “Lindsay style.”
+(See #52) This house is believed to have been extensively altered in the mid 1800s giving it the style that it has today.
+(SCDAH)

 User comments welcome – post at the bottom of this page.